 How Family Changes Affect ACFB Benefits

 Regularly, the CRA reassesses eligibility and how much the ACFB can pay.
-Other benefit programs undergo similar processes and not just the ACFB.
+Other benefit programs undergo similar processes; not just the ACFB.

 It is crucial to inform the CRA of relevant changes in your family situation, like childbirth and moving to another province in Canada, as quickly as possible.

 Information about yourself can be updated on the CRA website.
-An assessment can lead to you being qualified for more benefit payments (which is a favorable situation).
+An assessment can qualify you for more benefit payments (which is a favourable situation).

 Remember that a reassessment might eliminate your Alberta Child and Family Benefit entirely (or reduce them considerably).
 If this scenario ever applies to you, the CRA will let you know how and why their actions have been taken.